AdamHutchison/dev-init/README.md

 `install`     Installs the base docker configuration into your application

-`up`         A brief description of your command
+`up`          Brings the docker files for the project up

+`logs`        Shows the docker-compose logs for the project

 `ssh`        SSH into a given docker compose container.
 Either provide the command with a `--service` (name of a service from `docker-local/docker-compose.yml`) flag or it'll default to the main docker compose service.

 ## Context Awareness

-Dev-init is context aware. this eans that the available `dev` commands will alter depending on which project type you are in.
+Dev-init is context aware. this means that the available `dev` commands will alter depending on which project type you are in.
 Currently the supported frameworks are:

 * Laravel (PHP)
 * Wordpress (PHP)